 Different pains need different treatments, so hospice staff will ask many questions about what the pain is like and what makes it better or worse.
 In order for the patient to get needed help with pain, he or she needs to tell the hospice staff and other caregivers when pain is present.

 The nurse will tell the patient and caregiver what they need to track and discuss with the hospice staff.
 Use a notebook to write down and describe in detail such things as symptom changes, including different levels of pain, new symptoms, responses to treatments and other changes as instructed by hospice staff.

-For more information about pain and symptom management, contact a Patient Central Associate and request a copy of the Pancreatic Cancer Action Network’s educational booklet, Palliative Care: Quality of Life and Practical Care in Pancreatic Cancer.
+For more information about pain and symptom management, contact a PanCAN Patient Services Case Manager and request a copy of the Pancreatic Cancer Action Network’s educational booklet, Palliative Care: Quality of Life and Practical Care in Pancreatic Cancer.

 The primary caregiver will provide most of the personal care with the support of home health aides who may visit the home one to three times per week, depending on the need.

 Personal care involves assisting the patient with all activities of daily living including eating, dressing, bathing, grooming, using the toilet, and other needs as the cancer progresses.
 It is likely that the patient will eventually be unable to move without assistance.
 Caregivers will need to help the patient change positions in bed or move around the room.
 It is important for caregivers to protect their own health at all times.
 If any of these tasks are too physically demanding, caregivers should ask for help.